Disclaimer: This post is intended as a guide. Updated September 2021.

 3. Use an antifouling stripper.

-Application of the paint stripper should be generous and with an old brush.
-Ensure you follow further application guidelines provided on the product label.
+Apply the paint stripper generously with an old brush, ensuring you follow further application guidelines provided on the product label.

 4. Remove old antifoul.

-Once the appropriate amount of time for the stripper has passed, take off the old antifoul with a blunt scraper while it is still soft.
+Once the appropriate amount of time has passed, remove the old antifoul with a blunt scraper while it is still soft.
 Ensure the product does not dry out by working on small areas at a time.

 Interstrip is able to remove several coats of antifoul in one go but heavy build-up might require this step to be repeated several times.